marcorosso768/marcorosso768.github.io/_pages/en/supervision.md

 permalink: /supervision/
 title: supervision
 description: <i>I supervise bachelor's theses and coordinate research assistants.
 With thesis students, the focus is on turning a question into a feasible research design; with research assistants, on empirical workflows from data construction to analysis.</i>
+meta_description: "Bachelor's theses I supervise and research assistants I coordinate, with the focus of the work in each case."
 nav: true
 nav_order: 4
 ---